joeldmott/Instacart_Project/README.md

 # Online Grocery Ordering Project
 Online grocery shopping has become much more mainstream since its bumpy start with Webvan in 1996.
-Since the onset of the pandemic, both grocery deliveries and curbside-pickup have become even more common.
+Since the onset of the pandemic, both grocery deliveries and curbside pickup have become even more common.
 As of August 2023, most of the largest fifty grocery retailers in the US offer curbside.

 Even before COVID, grocery-shopping services such as Instacart and Shipt had grown popular.
 Their shoppers are still a common sight in stores today and many grocery chains even use Shipt (Target) and Instacart (Costco, Publix, Safeway/Tom Thumb/Randall's, Wegmans, and Sprouts) for their delivery orders.
 However, many of the largest chains now operate their own delivery services in addition to curbside-pickup, such as Walmart, Amazon, Kroger, ALDI, and HEB.